Tactile graphic: Tactile maps

 The types and forms of tactile maps began with the oldest and most rudimentary or a mixed media format.
 This tactile map is produced by simply attaching objects to a substrate to represent different items or symbols.
-More recent tactile maps are produced by computers through different means such as an ink-jet printers.
+More recent tactile maps are produced by computers through different means such as ink-jet printers.

 Thermoform is one of the most common methods of producing tactile maps.
 This process is also known as vacuum forming.
 Thermoform maps or plans are created from a process where a sheet of plastic is heated and vacuumed on top of a model or master.
 The master can be made from many substances, although certain materials are more durable than others.
 Since this process involves creating a mold, it is somewhat time-consuming.

 Swell paper has a special coating of heat-reactive chemicals.
 Microcapsules of alcohol implanted in the paper fracture when exposed to heat and make the surface of the paper inflate.
 Placing black ink on the paper prior to a heat process provides control over the raised surface areas.
 This type of map is not as robust as the Thermoform map, but can be produced with less effort and expense.

 Modified Braille embossers can also be used to produce tactile paper maps.

 Ink-jet tactile maps are made by layering a specially designed ink.
 Each layer is cured by UV irradiation before the next layer is added.
 This technology is an offshoot of other industries, such as circuit board manufacturing and biomedical applications.

 The substrate for tactile maps is a very important attribute, since different materials can enhance or reduce legibility and durability.
 Several types of substrates can be used to produce a tactile map.
 These include rough and smooth plastic, rough and smooth paper, microcapsule paper, Braillon, and aluminum.
 Many factors should be considered when choosing a substrate; these include but are not limited to function, durability, and portability.

 Tactile map variables: Just as Jacques Bertin retinal variables help determine how visual maps are produced; tactile maps have a formula as well.
 Although researchers have not standardized tactile map variables, these nine are usually included depending on the substrate: vibration, flutter, pressure, temperature, size, shape, texture/grain, orientation, and elevation.